 - Breach of the warranty of habitability

 Now, bed bug lawsuits can go both ways.
-If the host has a reason to believe that a guest was responsible for bringing bed bugs to their property, they can prove negligence and file a lawsuit themselves.
+If the host has a reason to believe that a guest was responsible for bringing bed bugs to their property, or not notifying them of the problem, they may be able to bring a claim against you.
 Depending on who’s to blame, damages for bed bug bites typically include the following: